Five IDs

 Plain-language answers about when to use the tool, what it does with your inputs, what to double-check, and how privacy works.

 Use it when your task matches one of these common needs: Generate IDs for mock data, test records, fixtures, or local prototypes.
 Create one UUID or a small batch at once.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the text, code, URL, mode, format, or technical setting the page asks for.

 UUIDs are useful identifiers, but they do not prove identity, authorization, ordering, or secrecy by themselves.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the selected mode, input format, encoding, and whether the text includes private keys, passwords, or sensitive data.